yassinnossair/Smart-Adaptive-Visual-Tracer/README.md

    python server.py
    ```

-   The server should start and display a message indicating it's ready to receive connections.
+   The server should start and the terminal will hang indicating it's ready to receive connections.

 ### Step 2: MCP Client & Flask Server Setup